-On March 19, GlassesUSA.com and Bose announced a prescription lens partnership with single-vision lenses starting at $29, with free shipping.
-You'll have to snap the lenses in yourself, and I'll update this review once I've had the chance to try this process out for myself.
+On March 19, GlassesUSA.com announced it would sell prescription lenses for Bose Frames, with single-vision lenses starting at $29, with free shipping.
+Bose isn't involved with this offer, and you'll have to snap the lenses in yourself, and I'll update this review once I've had the chance to try this process out for myself.

 According to Bose, the Frames are rated for up to 3.5 hours of audio playback and 12 hours of standby, and they charge fully in less than 2 hours.
 I haven't hit empty during my hands-on time so far, but I don't think I've spent more than 3 hours jamming out.
 I'll provide updates if this changes during my time with Frames.

 Too often, companies trot out seriously interesting tech at conventions and festivals, tech that never hits the shelf.
 While Frames still have a promise to fulfill with the Bose AR platform, they've already proven a lot to me and sent a message to the industry: Deliver on your ideas and break the vaporware trends.